Got ground beef? Put it to good use in these easy Stovetop Sloppy Joes!

 - Place a large skillet over medium to medium-high heat (I prefer cast iron).
 When the pan is hot, add ghee, onions, and peppers.
 Sauté, stirring occasionally, until onions start to soften (about 5-8 minutes).

 - Add ground beef and garlic.
 Use a large spoon to break up meat, cook, stirring occasionally until meat is browned and almost cooked through.
+About 8-10 minutes.
 Drain meat if desired.

 - To the meat mixture, add tomato paste, water, mustard, vinegar, fish sauce, paprika, salt, and pepper.
 Stir well to combine.
 Continue to cook over medium heat (about 10 minutes) until hot and ground beef is cooked through and peppers are tender.